Azerothian/bluebird-chains/README.md

 # Bluebird Chains
 ============
-Chains is a function based list to queue and execute promises sequentially
+Chains is a function based list to queue and execute promises sequentially aka a Waterfall.

 ## Dependencies
+* native-or-bluebird
-* bluebird
+* bluebird - (if your version of node doesn't support promises)

 You are able to apply different arguments for individual promises

 if you do not provide an argument, the previous promise result will be applied

-## Functions
+## Documentation
-* push: add to the list
-* last: will return the last result in the promise list
-* collect: will return every result from the promise list

-## TODO: make better doc's
+(Click Here For Documentation)[http://azerothian.github.io/bluebird-chains]